Anglian League Rules - last amended 18th May 2018

 The Host Club or League Official shall produce a course and clubhouse risk assessment document.
 All team members must be made aware of the contents of the documents before play commences.
 Access points for emergency vehicle must be carefully noted.

-Each team may appoint one person to give advice to a team member, except pointing out a line for a putt, the person appointed shall be named on the match/team sheet and identified to all teams before play commences.
+Each team may appoint one person to give advice to team members.
+They must not point out the line of play or walk on the putting green when the ball of a team player lies on the putting green.
+The person appointed shall be named on the match/team sheet and identified to all teams before play commences.

 Players must be amateur golfers as defined by the Royal & Ancient Golf Club.

 A player must be a member of a Club affiliated to the Anglian League County that he is representing and may not have played for another Anglian League County or competed in any other County Championship in the same year.

 The 1st and 2nd Team Players must only use clubs with conforming Groove & Punch Mark Specifications.
 They must also use Conforming Driver Heads and Balls, the list can be found at RandA.org.

 Model Local Rules G-1, G-2 & G-3 apply.